 The preference reward model is denoted by $r_{\phi} ( \cdot )$ (parameterized by $\phi$).
 Assuming the Bradley-Terry model \citep{bradley1952rank}, the model's predicted probability for preferring $y_{+}$ over $y_{-}$ is:

 with the standard logistic function $\sigma ( \cdot )$.
 Then, the model minimizes the negative log-likelihood:

-Taking inspiration from \citet{rafailov2023direct}, we initialize the preference reward model $r_{\phi} ( \cdot )$ as a pre-trained LLM, and set the reward to be its length-normalized log-likelihood.
+Taking inspiration from \citet{rafailov2023direct}, we initialize the preference reward model $r_{\phi} ( \cdot )$ as a pre-trained LLM and set the reward to be its length-normalized log-likelihood.
 In this way, we utilize the pre-trained model fully, not just its backbone.
-As the preference reward model is fine-tuned, its log-likelihoods are updated to differentiate the preferred responses from the rejected ones.
+As the preference reward model is fine-tuned, its log-likelihoods/rewards are updated to differentiate the preferred responses from the rejected ones.

-\paragraph{Helpful and harmless data} We use the Helpful and Harmless \citep{bai2022training} preference data to learn two reward models respectively.
+\paragraph{Helpful and harmless data} We use the Helpful and Harmless \citep{bai2022training} preference data to learn two reward models, respectively.
 We obtain 161k training samples and 9k test samples after filtering the (prompt, response) pairs to a maximum token length of 2024; 3/4-th are for helpfulness while the remaining 1/4-th are for harmlessness.
 We further set 5\% of the training data for validation.

-\paragraph{Hyper-parameters} We initialize all preference reward functions with LLaMA-7B.
-We train for 2 epochs with a mini-batch size of 64.
-We use Adam with a learning rate of 10\textsuperscript{-6}, and a cosine learning rate scheduler (with 10\% of the epoch used for warmup).
+\paragraph{Hyper-parameters} We initialize all reward models with LLaMA-7B \citep{touvron2023llama}.
+We fine-tune for 2 epochs with a mini-batch size of 64.
+We use Adam with a learning rate of 10\textsuperscript{-6} and a cosine learning rate scheduler (with 10\% of the epoch used for warmup).
 We set weight decay to 0.1 and the gradient clipping maximum norm to 1.
-We also utilize 16-bit (mixed) precision training and gradient checkpointing.
+We utilize 16-bit (mixed) precision training and gradient checkpointing.
 Apart from this, we use the default hyper-parameters in the Transformers library \citep{wolf2020transformers}.
 We validate after every 10\% of the epoch and save the best model.